What is an ISP?

-At Pure High-Speed, we believe in delivering the highest quality wireless, satellite and DSL Internet services for the most affordable prices.
+At Pure High Speed Web Design, we believe in delivering the highest quality services at affordable prices.
 As well as educating our valued customers as they navigate the online world.
-You may know a bit about the Internet, but do you know what an ISP is and exactly what they do?
+You may know a bit about the Internet and web design companies, but do you know what an ISP is and exactly what they do?

 ISP stands for Internet Service Provider, the company that charges you a monthly fee in order to access the Internet via wireless, satellite, DSL, cable or dialup connection.
 Throughout North America, there are ISPs of all sizes ranging from major telecommunications conglomerates to locally owned and operated companies like Pure High-Speed, with each providing a different yet similar set of services at competing prices.
 When selecting an ISP, it is important to do your research and learn what each company offers to determine the best value for your hard-earned money.